+Quick question.
+Do you feel confident about your current cybersecurity strategy?
+According to a study by IBM and the Ponemon Institute, the average cost of a data breach is $3.86 million.
 Falling victim to a data breach could be devastating for your share hosting company.
-Don’t make the mistake of thinking 2-Factor Authentication (2FA) is enough to keep your cPanel server protected.
+Don’t think 2-Factor Authentication (2FA) is enough to keep your cPanel server protected.
 For example in November 2020, hackers exploited a vulnerability in cPanel and WebHost Manager and bypassed 2FA using brute force.

 Without a good cybersecurity strategy, safeguards like 2FA are nothing more than speedbumps that slow cyberattackers down.
 But the attacks can still happen––, and when they do, the consequences can be devastating for a web hosting company.
 Not only will you deal with expensive regulatory fines and penalties, but you must also earn back the trust of your customers.
 And that’s not easy.